scrabbletank/farhome-rules/rulesdoc.md

 You may end a grapple at any time.
 A grappled creature can attempt to free themselves on their turn in place of taking the attack action.
 To free yourself, you must pass a Strength save against the grapplers Atheletics.

 #### Defend (5 AP)
-Until your next turn, you improve your defense dice to superior defense dice equal to your dexterity, with a minimum of 1, or 2 with a shield.
+Until your next turn you reroll 2 dice when making a defense roll, taking the new value.
+If you're holding a shield reroll 3 dice instead.

 #### Move (3 AP, once per turn)
 You may move up to your move speed in tiles.
 Some terrain may cost more than 1 tile's worth of movespeed.
 Movement does not have be done all at once, you can split your movement as many times as you want.

 #### Sprint (2 AP, can only be used after move, once per turn)
-You may move up to your sprint speed + dexterity in tiles.
+You may move up to your sprint speed + Dexterity score in tiles.
+Negative Dexterity doesn't reduce the number of tiles you can sprint.

 #### Reaction Attack (2 AP)
 When a creature tries to leave your zone of control (the 5 adjacent tiles in front of your character, making a U shape) you may make a reaction attack against them.
 You cannot use maneuvers (unless the maneuver says it can be used as a reaction) and the attack uses the default Attack rules.